PikasXYZ/mobile-game-hack-4equals10/README.md

  ㅤ

+:question: FileNotFound error occurs in Mode "Grid Search", how to solve it?

+:bulb: Maybe it's a bug of Google Drive and I have no idea why it happends, either.
+But don't worry because it still works, which means the log data will not disappear but be found next time.
+What you only need to do is running again to continue.

+ ㅤ

 :question: May I share the quizzes data to others by giving them toward the author to add them into this repository?

 :bulb: Sure!
 Just send mail to pikasxyz@gmail.com in detail~